WRITING PORTFOLIO

 Wild and roaring winds came in like a lion and left like the tide.
 A debris field of tree limbs and porch cushions displayed themselves like seashells on the lawn on that crisp minty morning.
 That’s when I saw it there at the end of the driveway.
 A cup of brown twigs and white feathers had been brutally discarded onto the wet pavement, misshapen like a vessel gone wonky on the pottery wheel.
 Oh, the sorrow of a Robin!
 I peeled the soggy sides open, but what I found surprised me.
 The nest was empty — an empty nest.
 It was a different kind of sorrow, I knew all too well.

 Off into the world all at once, we unloaded Evan’s bags from the car.
 We helped him unpack his things, filled his mini fridge, and hastily tacked up a Bob Dylan poster above his bed on move-in day.
 “Take care of all your memories, for you cannot relive them,” Dylan mumbled in a minor key in that old familiar song.
 I thought about what that meant for a moment.
-Time is as unrelenting as waves pummeling the shore in neverending succession.
-I was reminded in that moment to hold onto those precious moments, but a boy must grow up.
+Time is as unrelenting as waves pummeling the shore in never-ending succession.
+I was reminded at that moment to hold onto those precious moments, but a boy must grow up.
 There’s no going back.
 A murky mixture of grief and joy carried me away as we embraced him for the last time before watching him disappear into his college dormitory.
 “This bird has flown,“ I thought.
 I knew he would come home from time to time, of course, but it would surely be different.
 Most birds, however, never return to the nest once they have fledged, I recalled with a sigh.

 The life of a bird starts out simply enough, under the watchful eye of its mother.
 With most bird species, the mother carefully builds a nest and lays her delicate eggs in its pocket each spring.
 The eggs are kept warm underneath her fluffy feathers until hatched, and afterward she begins the tireless work of keeping the tiny creatures fed and happy until they are strong and capable of flying and feeding themselves.
 How long a bird stays in the nest depends on the species and the safety that its nest provides, but it can range from barely a day for precocial birds such as the chicken-like megapodes to two to three weeks for altricial songbirds.
 Larger birds, like eagles and hawks, on the other hand, can have a much longer fledging time of up to 100 days.